Haftamu-S/printf/README.md

+This is the README file for printf Team Project
 0x011 .C Printf
 The aim of the project is to understand the concept of team work and therefore, demisifying the concept of printf